 • How to paraphrase and model build without plagiarizing, but without over quoting in a thesis or dissertation

 Get to know our Publishing Power Guest Speaker, Dr. Lindy Ledohowski!

-Learn how to successfully write, edit, publish and launch your book today from proven leaders and great writers.
+Learn how to successfully write, edit, publish, and launch your book today from proven leaders and talented writers.

-Discover the latest tips, tools, and tricks publishing independently, traditionally or as a hybrid publisher.
+Discover the latest tips, tools, and tricks to publishing independently, traditionally, or as a hybrid publisher.

 Plus, you get honest reviews of the various writing tools, apps, plugins, and services which can help (or hinder!) you to publish successfully!

-Regardless if you write fiction, nonfiction, copy, or research, you will find a golden nugget here that will help you succeed.
-You simply don’t know what you don’t know.
+Regardless if you write fiction, nonfiction, copy, or academic research, you will find a golden nugget here that will help you succeed.